thu-ml/MMTrustEval/README.md

 | P.6 | PII Leakage in Conversations      | RtA ($\uparrow$) | Gen.        |

-Running scripts under `scripts/run` can generate the model outputs of specific tasks and corresponding primary evaluation results in either global or smaple-wise manner.
-Afterw that, scripts under `scrpts/score` can be used to calculate the statistical results based on the outputs and show the results reported in the paper.
+Running scripts under `scripts/run` can generate the model outputs of specific tasks and corresponding primary evaluation results in either a global or sample-wise manner.
+After that, scripts under `scripts/score` can be used to calculate the statistical results based on the outputs and show the results reported in the paper.

 ### 📌 To Make Inference

 ```
+# Description: Run scripts require a model_id to run inference tasks.
-# bash scripts/run/*/*.sh
+# Usage: bash scripts/run/*/*.sh <model_id>

 scripts/run
 ├── fairness_scripts